 In 1964 sailing buddies Brian Vincent and Pat Webb started Dolphin Sails.
-Together they built and raced dinghies, in particular Cherubs.
-They enjoyed great rivalry and raised each others game to such an extent that Brian and future wife Frances enjoyed success winning the 1970 Cherub Nationals beating such notable sailors as Russel Bowler.
-The sailmaking was done in a 22′ by 12′ shed at the bottom of the garden.
+Together they built and raced dinghies, in particular Cherubs and enjoyed great rivalry.
+They raised each others game to such an extent that Brian and future wife Frances enjoyed success winning the 1970 Cherub Nationals beating notable sailors such as Russel Bowler.
+At this time, the sailmaking was done in a 22′ by 12′ shed at the bottom of the garden.
 Dinghy sails of course were the order of the day and experience was gained building them for various dinghy classes including Ospreys, Enterprises, Mirrors and Cherubs amongst others.

 Fast forward 10 years and Pat followed a different road concentrating on building boats.
 Anyone buying a Pat Webb built boat guaranteed a bargain with high quality being a prerequisite.
-With Brian’s now wife Frances working full time in the business the family team was expanded with Matthew Vincent joining from University.
-The family had moved to a large 3 storey house/workshop that gradually began to lose internal walls as the need to make larger and larger sails increased.
+With Brian’s now wife Frances working full time in the business, the family team was expanded with son, Matthew Vincent, joining from University.
+The family had moved to a large 3 storey house/workshop that gradually began to lose internal walls as the need to make larger and larger sails increased!

 59 years on from where it began, Dolphin have become one of the largest sail and cover making companies in the UK.
 We are always developing and one exciting area to watch out for is our Tensile Awning department.
-With company boss Matthew Vincent helping to develop the business further with the purchase of the ‘Form Finding’ software that was used to produce the Millennium Dome structure and exciting projects coming our way, this area of the company will be sure to impress.
+With company boss Matthew Vincent helping to develop this area further, the purchase of the ‘Form Finding’ software that was used to produce the Millennium Dome structure and exciting projects coming our way, this area of the company will be sure to impress.
 Dolphin plan to grow this ‘sails on land’ concept with the manufacture of unique and innovative shade and rain proof tensile structures.
+Watch this space!